 This application started its life as Mouse Desk by Version Soft, a French company.
 The authors were Luc Barthelet, Stephane Cavril, Bernard Gallet, Henri Lamiraux, and Richard Danais with contributions by Alexis Gerard, Jim Gerber, Pat Pahl, and J. Bernard.
 International Solutions, Inc (ISI) was founded by Mark Kvamme to market the Version Soft products worldwide.

 Mouse Desk Version 1.5 added Desk "Accessories" (Calculator, Date, and Puzzle) and Mouse Desk 1.6 added the program Selector for mass storage devices.

 Desiring a mouse-based solution for the Apple II line, Apple Computer licensed the software and released Mouse Desk 2.0.
 It was also rebranded as Apple II DeskTop and released as the initial GUI interface on the Apple IIgs System Software disks, before the native 16-bit GS/OS replaced it in later versions.
 Some members of the Version Soft team also moved to work at Apple.

-- New DAs: Screen Saver, Control Panel, Show Font File
+New DAs: Flying Toasters, Control Panel, Show Font File.

-Thanks to Antoine Vignau, Jay Edwards and John Brooks for history details.
+Thanks to Antoine Vignau, Jay Edwards, Bill Cleary and John Brooks for history details.